peteole/ann-modules/examples/parallelProcessing/readme.md

 ```cpp
 container.updateParameters(-0.001);
 ```
-Of course you can specify any training method you wish using.
+Of course you can specify any training method you wish: https://github.com/peteole/ann-modules/tree/master/examples/costumTrainingMethod